samoyed-health-foundation/website/site/content/databases/q-and-a.md

 20. [Can non-SCA members donate their Samoyed's DNA to the
     > bank?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#20.)

-21. [Can Samoyed owners from outside the USA donate their Samoyed\'s
+21. [Can Samoyed owners from outside the USA donate their Samoyed's
     > DNA?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#21.)

 22. [Can I enter a Samoyed who is not registered with any purebred